exercism/website-copy/tracks/rust/exercises/parallel-letter-frequency/mentoring.md

 ### Concepts

 - Char and string manipulation
-- Multithreading and synchronization toolkits in libstd
+- Multithreading and synchronization toolkit in libstd
 - Lifetime constraints, Send and Sync auto traits
 - How the captured references determine the lifetime of a closure
 - (optional) third party parallel crates